DavidStevensonVtex/Python-Tutorials/The-Python-3-Standard-Library/ch05/random/random.md

 #### 5.3.10.1 Normal

-The normal distribution is commonly used for non-uniform continuous values such as grades, heights, weights, etc. The curve produced by the distribution has a distinctive shape which has lead to it being nicknamed a “bell curve.” random includes two functions for generating values with a normal distribution, normalvariate() and the slightly faster gauss() (the normal distribution is also called the Gaussian distribution).
+The _normal_ distribution is commonly used for non-uniform continuous values such as grades, heights, weights, etc. The curve produced by the distribution has a distinctive shape which has lead to it being nicknamed a “bell curve.” random includes two functions for generating values with a normal distribution, `normalvariate()` and the slightly faster `gauss()` (the normal distribution is also called the Gaussian distribution).

 The related function, lognormvariate() produces pseudorandom values where the logarithm of the values is distributed normally.
 Log-normal distributions are useful for values that are the product of several random variables which do not interact.

+#### 5.3.10.2 Approximation

+The _triangular_ distribution is used as an approximate distribution for small sample sizes.
+The “curve” of a triangular distribution has low points at known minimum and maximum values, and a high point at the mode, which is estimated based on a “most likely” outcome (reflected by the mode argument to `triangular()`).